 Suzuki GSX1400: The Baddest Inline Four

-This is the torquiest of the big bore inline-four muscle bikes (comparing the venerable and gorgeous Kawasaki ZRX1200R and the Yamaha XJR1300, another one only available in Oz).
+The Suzuki GSX1400 is the torquiest of the big bore inline-four muscle bikes, compared to the venerable and gorgeous Kawasaki ZRX1200R (read this guide to the "Eddie Lawson Replica" machines) and the Yamaha XJR1300, another one only available in Oz.

 Read this review comparing the three and it's easy to see why the Suzuki is king (or at least worth owning once).
-My favorite bit:
+My favourite bit:

 The ZRX is happy to pull top gear from 25mph and roll on to top speed with a minimum of fuss.
 The XJR manages the same from 20mph with added gusto, but the GSX slays them both with a gobsmacking performance which sees it cleanly hook top from below 15mph and accelerate away at a significantly faster, glitch-free pace.
 In these days of peaky, high-revving sportsters, that’s a welcome change.